JinELEC/JinELEC/README.md

 ## 🚀 Interests
 - FPGA design and RTL verification
 - SystemVerilog testbench development and waveform analysis
-- Functional and timing verification on FPGA boards
+- Functional validation on FPGA boards

 ## 🛠What I Work With